twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

      Connect to postgres on your vagrant vm from your lab computer:

-     `$ psql -U <username> -h 127.0.0.1 -p 8543 star_trek;`
+     `$ psql -U <username> -h 127.0.0.1 -p 8543 star_trek`

  - create a table called characters with columns name as the primary key (values in column can't be repeated), rank, position, series, and actor

      `create table characters(name varchar(100) primary key, rank varchar(100), position varchar(100), series varchar(200), actor varchar(100));`

  - look at your table's schema (use `\d`)

  - select everything in the table (it will be empty)

      `select * from characters;`

  - import some data into your table.
-This path is on your host machine - i.e. your lab computer, not your vagrant vm.
+This path is on your host machine - i.e. your lab computer, not your vagrant vm, since we are essentially accessing the database remotely.

       `\copy characters from '/path/to/Lab2/startrek.csv' with csv;`